 There’s no point in trying to rank for keywords if no one is searching for them.
 The entire purpose of ranking for keywords is to be shown as a suggested result to searchers, so you want to make sure you’re targeting relevant keywords that are actually being typed into search engines.
 KWFinder presents data that shows the monthly search volume for each keyword so you know whether or not the keyword is actually being searched for, and if so, around how many searches it receives per month.
 You can then use this data to decide which keywords are worth your time and effort to rank for based on the volume that they’re searched in combination with their difficulty.

 When you search for one keyword on KWFinder, it will show you the data for that keyword as well as other relevant keywords.
-This is immensely helpful because you may think that you’ve chosen the a great keyword to target, but there might be other keywords that are similar and either have a larger monthly search volume or are less difficult to rank for which you may not otherwise have thought to target.
-It’s also important to note that small differences in the phrasing and spelling of keywords can impact how often their searched or their ranking difficulty, so it’s important to be able to see other keywords that are similar to the one you’re trying to target.
+This is immensely helpful because you may think that you’ve chosen a great keyword to target, but there might be other keywords that are similar and either have a larger monthly search volume or are less difficult to rank for which you may not otherwise have thought to target.
+It’s also important to note that small differences in the phrasing and spelling of keywords can impact how often they’re searched or their ranking difficulty, so it’s important to be able to see other keywords that are similar to the one you’re trying to target.

 These are things you may not have otherwise considered, so take the time to look through the list of other suggested keywords to determine if there are other options for you that suit your needs better.

 While there are plenty of great keywords to rank for, if you’re a new website, you may not have a fighting chance to rank for them any time soon.
-Ideally, when ranking in a search engine you want your web page to make it in the top ten of search results for a keyword so you’re listed on the front page (it’s well known information that very few searchers click beyond the first page of search engine results).
+Ideally, when ranking in a search engine you want your web page to make it in the top ten of search results for a keyword so you’re listed on the front page (it’s well-known information that very few searchers click beyond the first page of search engine results).
 Depending on the keyword you want to rank for, however, it may be difficult to rank on search engine’s first page.

 KWFinder provides a useful system to help you determine the difficulty of each keyword, and thus the difficulty to make it to the first page of search engine results.
 Their system categorizes each keyword by a color and number to help you decide whether it’s worth targeting.
-Their colours range from red being the most difficult to orange, yellow and then green being the least difficult, and the numbers range from 0 being the minimum and 100 being the maximum.
+Their colors range from red being the most difficult to orange, yellow and then green being the least difficult, and the numbers range from 0 being the minimum and 100 being the maximum.

 The data for SEO difficulty is dependent on multiple factors of Google’s first search engine results page (SERP) including domain authority, page authority, MozRank of the URL and MozTrust of the URL.
 It’s quite technical, but the intricacies of those ranking factors aside, it gives you a benchmark to measure each keyword against.